-The inguinal ligament is a thick, fibrous band extending from anterior superior iliac spine to the pubic tubercle.
-It is located below the fold of groin.
-It’s created by the lower-free border of the external oblique aponeurosis, which is thickened and folded backwards on itself.
-Consequently the lower aspect of the ligament is round while its upper aspect presents a groove.
-The grooved upper surface of inguinal ligament creates the floor of inguinal canal.
+The Inguinal Ligament is a fibrous band extending from anterior superior iliac spine to the pubic tubercle which is thick in nature is known as the inguinal ligament.
+Below the fold of groin is where it can be precisely located.
+The lower-free border of the external oblique aponeurosis, which is thickened and folded backwards on itself creates it.
+Upper aspect of the ligament show up a groove whereas the lower aspect is round.
+The floor of inguinal canal is created by the grooved upper surface of inguinal ligament

 The powerful deep fascia of the thigh (fascia lata) is connected to the lower aspect of the whole length of the ligament, making it convex inferiorly by its pull.

 The different extensions/expansions of the inguinal ligament are: